dc-js/dc.graph.js/docs/api-latest.md

 Set or get the function which will be used to retrieve the label text to display in each node.
 By default, looks for a field `label` or `name` inside the `value` field.

+#### .nodeTitleAccessor([function])
+Set or get the function which will be used to retrieve the node title, usually rendered as a tooltip.
+By default, uses the key of the node.

 #### .edgeStrokeAccessor([function])
 Set or get the function which will be used to retrieve the stroke color for the edges.
 Default: black